 On every trip I love to get the freshest spices and teas to take home with me.
 Always busy but an absolute "must do" even if you are not a foodie.
 In this mostly open air market, there is an abundance of local foods, drinks and crafts for travelers to enjoy as you get a true sense of a very vibrant aspect of Middle Eastern culture.

 Observant Jews at the entrance of Carmel market in Tel-Aviv buying and selling tefillin.
 The tefillin contains scrolls of parchment with verses from the Torah.
 The hand-tefillin is wrapped on the upper arm, lower arm and fingers and the head-tefillin is placed on forehead.
 According to the Torah, these are worn to serve as a "sign" and "remembrance" that God brought the children of Israel out of Egypt.

+The Carmel Market in Tel Aviv is a haggler's dream.
+With the exception of the fresh produce, spices, dried fruits, and mountains of gummy candies everything else is the various trinkets and 1980's clothing styles you would expect to find in a tourist area.
+Which is great if you that is what you are after.
 What the Carmel Market offers, and really any Israeli open air market, is the opportunity to boisterously haggle down prices.
 The atmosphere of competition, and the merchandise is your trophy!
 It is a must-do activity, thrilling.
 The shop owner wants you to pay 50 shekels for those American flag parachute pants?
 Demand 10!
 You will probably end up walking away with those for 25, and you will both be satisfied with the price, the competition, and you'll have his respect as a tough customer.
 After all, a tough sale is fun for them as well!